enricovittorini/nextviewer/README.md

 # How to use it
 The app is made of two components:
 - a backend based on Nodejs and use tsduck for TS Analysis
-- a front-end basedon React
+- a front-end basedon Nextjs

 The back-end server listen on port 8081.